Urologic care in Denver

 Minimally invasive urologic surgery

 At Rose Medical Center, we offer the most advanced minimally invasive types of urologic surgery available.
-We utilize the da Vinci® Surgical System, which allows our surgeons to operate using miniaturized instruments with extremely precise movement.
+We utilize a robotic surgical system, which allows our surgeons to operate using miniaturized instruments with extremely precise movement.
 At Rose, we perform the following robotic and laparoscopic procedures:

 - Bladder suspension: Reduces or corrects female stress incontinence by adding support to the bladder and urethra with stitches.